grpc/proposal/A81-xds-authority-rewriting.md

 does this), then that value would take precedence over the xDS authority rewriting.

+Also note that this authority rewriting is considered safe only if the channel credentials have the opportunity to verify the resulting `:authority` field against the server's identity.
+However, in some cases, this may be a no-op (either because the channel creds impl doesn't support this check or because they have been configured to disable the check).
+(Java and Go currently have no such check, so they will need to add this functionality.)

 ### Temporary environment variable protection

 Use of the RDS `auto_host_rewrite` field will be guarded by the